-The Bishop of Southwark, the Rt Revd Christopher Chessun, has recently been in the Holy Land as part of the annual Holy Land Coordination Group where he accompanied a group of Roman Catholic Bishops on their pastoral visit.
+The Bishop of Southwark, the Rt Revd Christopher Chessun, has recently been participating in the annual Holy Land Coordination, meeting this year in Jordan, where he accompanied an international group of Roman Catholic Bishops on their pastoral visit.

 The visit focused on the important role that Christians play in building bridges of hope between communities.
 Particularly the vital efforts and support for those fleeing violence and hardship in Iraq, Syria and Yemen, through the provision of accommodation, skills-training, medical facilities, pastoral care, and advocacy.

 Speaking after the visit Bishop Christopher said: “The small but resilient Christian community in Jordan has an honoured place in the nation with the Hashemite Royal Family taking the lead in promoting inter-religious dialogue and respect for religious minorities.
 During my visit, I had the joyful privilege of celebrating the eucharist at the Arab Evangelical Episcopal Church of the Redeemer in Amman.
 Conversations after the service with the congregation, the parish council and the parish priest, Canon Faiq Haddad, impressed on me that this is a vibrant and flourishing church through its ministries and outreach.”

 Upon return the Bishops of the Holy Land Coordination Group issued a Communiqué, of which Bishop Christopher was a signatory.